Islam in China: Ming dynasty

 During the following Ming dynasty, Muslims continued to be influential around government circles.
 Six of Ming dynasty founder Hongwu Emperor's most trusted generals are said to have been Muslim, including Lan Yu who, in 1388, led a strong imperial Ming army out of the Great Wall and won a decisive victory over the Mongols in Mongolia, effectively ending the Mongol dream to re-conquer China.
 During the war fighting the Mongols, among the Ming Emperor Zhu Yuanzhang's armies was the Hui Muslim Feng Sheng.
 Zhu Yuanzhang also wrote a praise of Islam, The Hundred-word Eulogy.
 It was recorded that "His Majesty ordered to have mosques built in Xijing and Nanjing [the capital cities], and in southern Yunnan, Fujian and Guangdong.
 His Majesty also personally wrote baizizan [a eulogy] in praise of the Prophet's virtues."
 Additionally, the Yongle Emperor hired Zheng He, perhaps the most famous Chinese of Muslim birth although at least in later life not a Muslim himself, to lead seven expeditions to the Indian Ocean from 1405 and 1433.
-However, during the Ming Dynasty, new immigration to China from Muslim countries was restricted in an increasingly isolationist nation.
+However, during the Ming dynasty, new immigration to China from Muslim countries was restricted in an increasingly isolationist nation.
 The Muslims in China who were descended from earlier immigration began to assimilate by speaking Chinese and by adopting Chinese names and culture.
 Mosque architecture began to follow traditional Chinese architecture.
 This era, sometimes considered the Golden Age of Islam in China, also saw Nanjing become an important center of Islamic study.

 Taoism and Confucianism influenced Islam around and before this time, and because of their influence and the lack of proficiency many imams had with writing in Chinese, many Muslims had vastly different conceptions of God from Muslims in western countries.
 They also came up with Taoist-influenced names for Allah different from the typical 99 names.

-Around 1376, the 30-year-old Chinese merchant Lin Nu visited Ormuz in Persia, converted to Islam and married a Semu girl ("娶色目女") (either a Persian or an Arab girl) and brought her back to Quanzhou in Fujian.